-New polls frequently announce that a significant proportion of the population is concerned about an issue or willing to sacrifice for a cause, from environmental sustainability to third world debt.
-The polls create the sense of a public mandate for action on these issues – one that businesses and governments need to follow.
+New polls frequently announce that a significant proportion of the population is concerned about an issue or willing to sacrifice for a cause – from environmental sustainability to third world debt.
+The polls create the sense of a public mandate for action on these issues.
 However, standard polls don’t accurately measure people’s true beliefs.

 Polls fail for two reasons:

 - First, many issues are subject to what’s called social response bias.
 Vague questions about an issue will generally elicit responses that reflect what the respondent believes society or the surveying organization sees positively.

 - Second, there is no cost to responding to a poll.
 Answering "I am concerned" forces no real cognitive choice on the individual.
 There is no consequence associated with the opinion.

 Case in point: surveys always indicated that Australians were very concerned about the environment.
 But after the government proposed a carbon tax, support for this environmental issue quickly declined.
 Suddenly, people realized that their support had consequences.